Octahedral developing of knot complement II: Ptolemy coordinates and applications: Ptolemy coordinates for an octahedral decomposition

-The Ptolemy assignment of $\Tcal_{4}$ (including the short-edge parameters) in the previous section seems somewhat complicated as there are too many edges.
-For its simplification we suggest a graph $G$ in $M$ as follows.
-This is motivated by the work of Thistlethwaite-Tsvietkova~\cite{thistlethwaite2014alternative} (see also \cite{neumann2016intercusp}). \begin{enumerate} \item Place a \emph{vertical edge} at each crossing of $D$ so that it represents the central axis of the ideal octahedron $o_i$ (see Figure \ref{fig:cellcomp}); \item For each segment of $D$ join the vertices of $G$ by either one or two \emph{horizontal edges} along the segment as in Figure \ref{fig:cellcomp}. \end{enumerate} Note that any loop in $M$ can be represented by an edge-path of $G$,
+The Ptolemy coordinates of $\Tcal_{4}$ that we have computed seems somewhat complicated, as there are too many edges.
+Motivated by \cite{thistlethwaite2014alternative} and \cite{neumann2016intercusp}, we simplify them by considering a certain graph $G$ defined as follows. \begin{enumerate} \item Place a \emph{vertical edge} at each crossing of $D$ so that it represents the central axis of the ideal octahedron $o_i$. \item For each segment of $D$ join two vertical edges by either one or two \emph{horizontal edges} along the segment as in Figure \ref{fig:cellcomp}. \end{enumerate} Note that any loop in $M$ can be homotoped to an edge-path of $G$.

-Each vertical edge of $G$ is a long-edge of $\Mline$ and each horizontal edge of $G$ is the composition of two short-edges of $\Mline$.
-Therefore, a natural cocycle $\Bcal:\Miline{1}\rightarrow \psl$ in the previous section endows each edge of $G$ with a \emph{long-} or \emph{short-edge parameter}, accordingly.
-Precisely, the long-edge parameter $c(e) \in \Cbb^\times / \pmo$ of a vertical edge $e$ of $G$ is given by (cf. Figure \ref{fig:z_ptolemy_pos}) and the short-edge parameter $c(e)\in\Cbb$ of a horizontal edge $e$ of $G$ is given by Note that the variable $p_i$ does not appear in the above equations.
+Each vertical edge of $G$ is a long-edge of $M$ and each horizontal edge of $G$ is the composition of short-edges of $M$.
+Thus, the natural cocycle $\Bcal:e(M)\rightarrow \psl$ in Theorem~\ref{thm:compatible} endows each edge of $G$ with a \emph{long} or \emph{short-edge parameter} according to the edge type.
+Precisely, the long-edge parameter $c(e) \in \Cbb^\ast / \pmo$ of a vertical edge $e$ is given by and the short-edge parameter $c(e)\in\Cbb$ of a horizontal edge $e$ is given by Note that the variable $p_i$ does not appear in the above equations.